 In response to long-term population declines of kestrels in North America, The Peregrine Fund's American Kestrel Partnership is unifying the data-generating capacity of citizen scientists with the research expertise of professional scientists to advance conservation of the American Kestrel.

 The American Kestrel Partnership consists of more than 600 partners.
 We are recording data from more than 1,400 kestrel nests, from Alaska to Argentina.
 Get the details.

 The American Kestrel Partnership, in collaboration with the Delaware Kestrel Partnership (a project of the Brandywine Zoo), cordially invites you to spend a weekend with kestrel researchers at our American Kestrel Symposium in Wilmington, Delaware.
 Learn more and register ($25/person) for the conference by January 15, 2017.

 LIMITED TRAVEL GRANTS are available to partners of the American Kestrel Partnership.
-Check eligibility and apply here by December 4th, 2016.
+[The application period has passed]

 The American Kestrel Partnership is made possible with support from these generous donors:

 Michele and Agnese Cestone Foundation, Coypu Foundation, Honoring the Memory of Molly Dudlak, Felburn Foundation, The Kemmerer Family Foundation, Judith King, Jane Smith Turner Foundation, Lynn and Jack Loacker and Deida Runswick (Kemmerer Foundation).

 We also greatly appreciate the numerous supporting organizations that sponsor this project.